stevenleelawson/mooninitesite/_posts/2015-08-06-birds-monday.md

 feature: http://cdn.playbuzz.com/cdn/538459e9-9d01-43fb-9ec3-5d1d966944a1/e04dd295-3d20-4034-9282-e2edd47c73d2.jpg
 comments: false
 ---
-The Birds of Monday

 Monday.
 The dreaded day.
 The day of excitement!
 The white milk sky of winter, and the oppressive phosphorus sun.
 She was coming back from NYC for the holidays, to visit her mother who was turning 60.
 I had offered my services as a free cab from the airport, and she had accepted.

 “This faithful man will be there in his old, tattered van!”
 I said.

 “Oh, thank you, faithful man!
 See you tomorrow!” she replied.
 I re-read that telegram over 160 times, each recitation receiving pleasure; my tiny precious artifact from her.
 I went to bed early with the nervousness of a child before Christmas, knowing that the sooner I went to bed, the sooner I would awake to Santa’s presents!
-As an adult, my present from Santa was to spend time with the most wonderfully frustrating person that I had ever known.
+As an adult, my present from Santa was to spend time iridescent mist that obscures the moon.

 She had not asked me to be her airport cabbie; I had offered as soon as she mentioned that she had bought a plane ticket back to our native state of Colorado.
 I wonder now how obvious it was to her that I would drive her wherever and anywhere- I would find a way to drive her to Paris, across the Atlantic, if that’s where she wanted to go.
 Women often have a way of sensing these things.
 Like how blind people are only blind in this dimension.
 Look it up, it’s true.

 I had once seen a documentary about the mating habits of the exotic birds of paradise.
-The males, in addition to showcasing vibrant plumage, would spend days reading a stage (or love nest) on which to display their candidacy as a mate.
-In much the same way, I cleaned my apartment, and similarly turned my birdy diligence towards readying the chariot that would ferry the object of my affection from the airport.
+The males, in addition to showcasing vibrant plumage, would spend days reading a stage (or love-nest) on which to display their candidacy as a mate.
+In much the same way, I cleaned my apartment, and similarly turned my birdy-diligence towards readying the chariot that would ferry the object of my affection from the airport.
 This mostly consisted of ridding my van of empty beer bottles and cigarette packs, but nothing was left to chance!
 Before the quarter-fed vacuum and spray wash, I made a stop at the Tibetan gift shop and purchased two kinds of incense to perfume my van with; Sandalwood and Indian Temple.
 Coughing from lighting both in the confined space of my locomotive, I hazarded the big trucks of the industrial part of town and entered the freeway to the airport.

-I was running late due to my bird of paradise schtick, and in a hurried zooming between cars on the highway, my mobile device on the passenger seat lit up.
+I was running late due to my bird-of-paradise-schtick, and in a hurried zooming between cars on the highway, my mobile device on the passenger seat lit up.
 I knew it had to be her, and with the wind roaring in my ear and the incense burning, I answered.

 “Hello!”
 I said.